Sausage and Bean Soup

 - CHOP VEGETABLES: Dice onions, carrots and celery into small pieces.
 Shortcut: alternatively, cut vegetables into large chunks and pulse them in a food processor a few times until coarsely chopped.

-- SAUTE SAUSAGE: Heat oil in pot at medium high.
+- SAUTE SAUSAGE: Heat oil in large pot over medium-high heat.
 Add sausage meat, using a spoon to break it up in the pot.
 Saute for about 3-4 minutes until browned.
 Drain off most of grease, leaving about 2 teaspoons in the pot.

 - SAUTE VEGETABLES: Add onions, carrots and celery to the pot.
-Saute for 3-4 minutes until onions are translucent.
+Sauté for 3-4 minutes until onions are translucent.
 Add garlic and spices.
-Saute another minute.
+Sauté another 1-2 minutes over medium heat.

 - ADD LIQUIDS, BEANS AND ORZO: Add diced tomatoes, chicken broth, beans and orzo.
 Stir.
 Bring to boil, then lower heat and simmer on medium-low for about 20 minutes until vegetables and pasta are tender.